iamtimsmith/iamtimsmith-com/content/posts/lets-build-a-search-bar-in-react.md

 ---
 title: Let's build a search bar in React!
-date: '2018-09-11T05:00:00.000Z'
+date: "2018-09-11T05:00:00.000Z"
-seoDescription: We are going to build a task app that also filters the list based on a search query in real time.
+excerpt: We are going to build a task app that also filters the list based on a search query in real time.
 Sound complicated?
 It's not as complicated as you may think, so let's dig in!
 published: true
 ---